MonashDataFluency/r-rep-res/book/02-markdown.Rmd

 # Vanilla Markdown

-The original (vanilla) version of Markdown invented by [John Gruber](https://en.wikipedia.org/wiki/Markdown) defines a handful tags, discussed shortly.
-[Rmarkdown](https://rmarkdown.rstudio.com/) isn't the only flavour, [CommonMark](http://commonmark.org/) that tries to unify all the different flavours and [GitHub Flavored Markdown (GFM)](https://guides.github.com/features/mastering-markdown/) which mainly enhances content appears on github site.
+The original (vanilla) version of Markdown invented by [John Gruber](https://en.wikipedia.org/wiki/Markdown) defines a handful of tags, discussed shortly.
+[Rmarkdown](https://rmarkdown.rstudio.com/) isn't the only flavour, [CommonMark](http://commonmark.org/) that tries to unify all the different flavours and [GitHub Flavored Markdown (GFM)](https://guides.github.com/features/mastering-markdown/) which mainly enhances content appears on github site all via pandoc in one way or another.

 ## Vanilla tags